Liberation of the German-occupied Channel Islands: Attempts at an early surrender

 During September 1944, British aircraft dropped leaflets printed in German over the islands almost every night; on 22 September an unarmed air-sea rescue high speed launch HSL-2632 travelled from France to a point near St Martin's Point off Guernsey.
 Arriving late and not finding any German ship to meet them, they proceeded to St Peter Port harbour under a white flag, met by E-boat S-112 which was not aware of the proposed meeting.
 A message was sent ashore but the opportunity for a discussion was refused.
 The HSL-2632 sailed off to England, being fired at by an 8.8 cm battery on Alderney who were not aware of the attempted peace mission.

-Around this time the Allies agreed to allow the International Committee of the Red Cross to send the ship Vega with Red Cross parcels to the islands to reduce the risk of starvation.
+Around this time the Allies agreed to allow the International Committee of the Red Cross (ICRC) to send the ship Vega with Red Cross parcels to the islands to reduce the risk of starvation.
 The first ship would sail in mid December.

 A few more leaflet dropping missions were undertaken, with no visible sign of success, possibly because it was impossible for the soldiers, trapped on an island, to desert.